propublica/facebook-political-ads/README.md

 In general, the project needs more tests.
 We've written a couple of tests for parsing the Facebook timeline in the extension directory, and a few for the tricky bits in the server, but any help here would be great!

 Also, the rust backend needs a bit of love and care, and there is a bit of a mess in `backend/server/src/server.rs` that could use cleaning up.

+### Types of ads the collector doesn't collect

+ - mobile ads
+ - pre-roll, midstream video ads
+ - video from ads in the stream
+ - Instagram-only ads (Note that many ads are set to run on Facebook and Instagram with the same creative)

+### TODOs to Consider:

+ - considering triggering the ad parsing routine only on scroll, to mitigate the clicking-off problems.
+ - consider retaining utm params (i.e. a whitelisted set of parameters in links that are added by advertisers, not by FB and ipso facto are not personally identifiable, e.g. `utm_content`, etc., since those sometimes include useful metadata about the ad.)
+ - consider turning off the panelist_ads table, etc.
+ - consider seeding the partisanship model in new languages with political tweets.